 Bring the shoes that you wear most often to Tampa Bay Foot and Ankle so Dr. Roberts can examine them and make sure they’re a good fit for your future orthotics.

 If your shoes aren’t a good fit for orthotics, Dr. Roberts can recommend special shoes that work better.
-For example, many people with diabetes get custom shoes through the Dia-Fit program.
+For example, many people with diabetes get custom shoes in our office.
 There’s a solution for everyone, and Dr. Roberts helps you match shoes and orthotics for optimal results.

 To find out what custom orthotics can do for your foot health, reach out to Tampa Bay Foot and Ankle by phone or book an appointment online.